 In this previous post I shared some offensive and defensive numbers for the 2017 Midwestern State season.
 Part of what we shared with the team was the table below.
 It breaks our offensive performance down by set location/type and pass quality.
+This ties in with the concepts mentioned here.

 For the sake of clarity, let me explain the table.